Generated Contents Enrichment

-Fig.~\ref{fig:samples} showcases input descriptions and their enrichments alongside their corresponding synthesized images employing \textit{ChatGPT Direct} and our proposed model.
-These input scene graphs are selected from the VG test split.
-In cases where the original scene graph contains a large number of objects, a subgraph with its associated edges is randomly selected and used as the initial input for our experiments.
-This subgraph strategy is primarily driven by the limitations of image generators when synthesizing images with lots of objects.
+For qualitative inspection, we randomly select subgraphs from the VG test split without constraining the number of objects or relations.
+This subgraph strategy reflects the practical limitations of image generators when rendering scenes with many objects.
 Thus, if the initial input description already contains a substantial number of objects, the image synthesizer cannot accurately depict the enriched scene with even more objects.
-However, it is essential to note that there are no constraints regarding the number of semantics in the input description.
-Our proposed method carries out semantic enrichment iteratively, focusing on enriching one object at a time in each step, regardless of the number of existing objects in the scene.

-To ensure there is no overlap in VG between the data used for training different stages of our model, \emph{Stage1: Image Generation} is pre-trained on the same train split as ours.
-Moreover, in \emph{Visual Scene Characterizer}, we employ a pre-trained residual CNN scene classifier \cite{zhou2017places}.
-During network training, the gradients backpropagate through \emph{Stage 3: Training-Time Visual Alignment} and the fixed \emph{Stage 2: Image Generation} renderer; however, their parameters are not updated, as our objective function is designed for joint scene graph/image enrichment rather than for retraining those pre-trained modules for their original standalone tasks.
+This subgraph choice is an evaluation-time rendering constraint, not a constraint on the GCE formulation.
+Our proposed method carries out semantic enrichment iteratively, focusing on enriching one object and its relations at a time, regardless of the number of existing objects in the scene.
+The image generator in \emph{Stage 2: Image Generation} is the fixed Stable Diffusion renderer used throughout the reported image experiments.
+Moreover, in \emph{Visual Scene Characterizer}, we employ a pre-trained residual CNN scene classifier \citep{zhou2017places}.
+During network training, gradients backpropagate through \emph{Stage 3: Training-Time Visual Alignment} and the fixed \emph{Stage 2: Image Generation} renderer; however, their parameters are not updated, because our objective function is designed for joint scene graph/image enrichment rather than for retraining those pre-trained modules for their original standalone tasks.
 The qualitative and quantitative visualizations in Fig.~\ref{fig:samples} and Table~\ref{tab:fid_is} are rendered with the same Stable Diffusion image generator from the simple or enriched textual descriptions.